Benchmarking quantum annealers using symmetries in embedded subgraphs: Results

 \section{Results}

-We now apply the answer checking method to evaluate the performance of two of the currently available D-Wave quantum annealers, namely, the previous generation, 1000-qubit D-Wave 2X device (DWP) and the latest generation, 2000-qubit D-Wave 2000Q device (DWC).
+We now apply the answer checking method to evaluate the performance of four quantum annealing devices: the previous-generation, 1000-qubit D-Wave 2X device (DWP) and three versions of the current-generation, 2000-qubit D-Wave 2000Q devices, namely, an early experimental device hosted at D-Wave Systems (DWC), the device currently hosted at NASA Ames Research Center (DWC [NASA]), and a new lower-noise device hosted at D-Wave Systems (DWC [lower noise]).
 The native Chimera graph of each device was split into two subgraphs of equal size via a horizontal mirror plane.
-For the $12 \times 12$ DWP and the $16 \times 16$ DWC, the dimensions (in units of 8-qubit unit cells) of the largest subgraphs are $12 \times 6$ and $16 \times 8$, respectively.
+For the current-generation $16 \times 16$ D-Wave 2000Q devices, the dimensions (in units of 8-qubit unit cells) of the largest subgraphs are $16 \times 8$, whereas for the $12 \times 12$ DWP device, the largest graph size is $12 \times 6$.
 To make the two subgraphs identical, inaccessible qubits and couplings on each side of the mirror plane were mirrored onto the other side.
-As the problem graphs, we used Chimera graphs with different sizes, with the values of the exchange couplings randomly drawn from the Sidon set $S_{28}$~\cite{InstanceClasses1, InstanceClasses2}, i.e. $J_{ij} \in \{\pm 8/28, \pm 13/28, \pm 19/28, \pm 1\}$.
+As the problem graphs, we used Chimera graphs with different sizes, with the values of the exchange couplings randomly drawn from the Sidon set $S_{28}$~\cite{zhu:16, katzgraber:15}, i.e. $J_{ij} \in \{\pm 8/28, \pm 13/28, \pm 19/28, \pm 1\}$.
 The local fields were either set to zero or randomly drawn from the same Sidon set.
 The problem graphs and their mirror counterparts are embedded into the respective subgraphs such that they are adjacent to the mirror plane.
 The horizontal couplings that span across the mirror plane were designated as mirror couplings (see FIG.~\ref{fig:chimera_lattice}), and their values were set to the maximum ferromagnetic value of $+1$ allowed on the D-Wave machines.
 We also repeated some points with antiferromagnetic values, all $M_k=-1$, with results within the errors obtained for the $M_k=+1$ results.
 For each problem graph size, $1000$ random instances with different coupling values were generated.
 For each instance, we performed $1000$ annealing runs, and examined the solution/solutions that correspond to the lowest energy.
 If at least one of the lowest-energy solutions was found to have reflection symmetry about the mirror plane, we speculated that the true ground state may had been achieved.
 Based on the results of the $1000$ random instances, we obtained an estimate of the probability $P_\text{sym}$ that at least one of the lowest-energy solutions was found to have reflection symmetry.
-FIG.~\ref{fig:success_prob_1} shows $P_\text{sym}$ for problem graphs with different sizes on the DWP and DWC.
-The number of rows of unit cells was fixed to $12$ for all graphs, while the number of columns $N$ was varied from $1$ to $6$ for the DWP, and from $1$ to $8$ for the DWC.
-The blue and red curves compare $P_\text{sym}$ for the DWP and DWC for graphs with zero local fields and the exchange couplings randomly drawn from the Sidon set.
-The green curve shows $P_\text{sym}$ for the DWC for graphs with both couplings and local fields drawn from the Sidon set.
-For all three curves, $P_\text{sym}$ rapidly decreases with increasing $N$, which is consistent with the fact that the number of qubits in the problem is directly proportional to $N$.
-A comparison of the blue and red curves shows that $P_\text{sym}$ for the DWC is marginally higher than that for the DWP, with the difference becoming more pronounced as $N$ increases.
-This suggests a slight increase in performance over the DWP.
-A comparison of the results for the DWC with/without local fields shows that the inclusion of the fields slightly increases $P_\text{sym}$, particularly for large $N$.
-This is as expected since local fields act as biases to the spins and make the problems easier to solve.